hermangroup/docs/wallets/electrum/advanced.rst

   electrum setconfig requests_dir /var/www/r/

-By default, Dash Electrum will display local URLs, starting with ‘file://‘ In order to display public URLs, we need to set another configuration variable, `url_rewrite`.
+By default, Historia Electrum will display local URLs, starting with ‘file://‘ In order to display public URLs, we need to set another configuration variable, `url_rewrite`.
 For example::